Personalized Search Overview

 Personalized Search consists of two primary components that you can add to your existing Monetate implementation either separately or as a package: Personalized Site Search and Personalized Category Pages.

-At this time Personalized Search is a RESTful API.
-If you have a Monetate JavaScript API implementation (also known as a Monetate tag implementation) and want to use Personalized Search, you must have your own development resources to implement it.
+Although Personalized Search is a RESTful API, you can use its features even if you have a Monetate JavaScript API implementation (also known as a Monetate tag implementation).
+You must have your own development resources to implement it.
 You can review the Personalized Search API documentation in the Monetate Developer Hub.

 Personalized Site Search